How Do You Write a Blog Post That Your Audience Loves?

 Do we look at the same old metrics, or has something changed?
 From my personal perspective, with every passing day, Google gets better at understanding the user.
 What this means is…

-As content creators, we are no longer Search Engine Optimizers.
+, we are no longer Search Engine Optimizers.

 In other words, we are no longer writing for the search engine.